 This is normally a remedy for arthritis and degenerative bone and joint problems.
 It is considered a nutraceutical (this name represents the blurring of lines between food and drugs), and there are no clinical studies to support the use of it in dog food and cat food.

 Side effects range from nausea, diarrhea, stomach pain, bloating, and vomiting to elevated blood pressure.
 It is a natural blood thinner, therefore use should be suspended before surgical or dental procedures.
 Since this warning does not appear on pet food labels, Chondroitin Sulfate could be problematic.
 There are however, warnings from the nutraceutical industry for use during pregnancy and breast feeding.
-This ingredient should be of concern to dog or cat breeders who have experienced reproductive problems that they believe are caused by pet food.
+This ingredient should be of concern to breeders who have experienced reproductive problems that they believe are caused by an ingredient in pet food.

 Cucumber (Fresh Cucumber)

-This probiotic is considered a supplement therefore there is no FDA testing even though a veterinarian at the University of Guelph in Ontario, Canada who suggest that Enterococcus and other probiotics should undergo the same scrutiny as antibiotics.
+This probiotic is considered a supplement therefore there is no FDA testing even though a University of Guelph, Ontario veterinarian suggests that Enterococcus and other probiotics should undergo the same scrutiny as antibiotics.